PianoPanda/MinuteMatch/README.md

 - npm install express pg
 - installed Dompurify

-to run code npm run dev in one terminal and node DB.js to run the server
+Install Supabase: `npm install @supabase/supabase-js` to run code `npm run dev` in one terminal and `node supabase.js` to run the server

 ## implementing a postgreSQL password
 use Bacon85! when setting up postgreSQL